Jafar us Sadiq Imaduddin: Career

 He is a Senior Fellow at the Royal Aal al-Bayt Institute for Islamic Thought and is also a signatory of the Amman Message, which is a declaration calling for tolerance and unity in the Muslim world that was issued on 9 November 2004 (27th of Ramadan 1425 Hijri) by Abdullah II of Jordan.

 He was appointed one of the rectors of Aljamea-tus-Saifiyah (امير الجامعة) on 27 Rajab 1436H corresponding to 15 May 2015 by Mufaddal Saifuddin.

 Personal life

 Imaduddin is married to Zaenab (née Nuruddin), daughter of Shabbir Nuruddin.
+On March 1st 2026, he became a father to twins, a daughter, Fatema, and a son, Hussein.